Codersbay-Java/exercise-01-calculator/README.md

 Implement a method that returns a random positive integer.
 Do not forget to add it to the menu.

-The math library from java provides such a random number function.
+The math library from Java provides such a random number function.

 ~~~java
 int randomNumber = Math.abs(rand.nextInt());